-Accounts receivables include amounts due from customers.
-Receivables are recorded, and revenues recognized as earned.
-Revenue from unbilled water usage at year end is recognized in the government-wide financial statements.
-At December 31, 2019, the District considered all remaining accounts receivable to be fully collectible.
+Accounts receivables include amounts due from customers and unbilled water usage.
+In the fund financial statements receivables are recorded in the same manner as the government wide financial statements however, revenues are recognized to the extent they are available.
+Revenues are available if collected within 60 days after year end.
+At December 31, 2020, the District considered all remaining accounts receivable to be fully collectible.
 Accordingly, there was no allowance for doubtful accounts.